BlockchainCommons/GordianWallet-iOS/Recovery.md

 ## RecoveryQR

-The RecoveryQR is to be accesible to the user at anytime by tapping the info button next to the devices seed cell on the Wallets view controller.
+The RecoveryQR is to be accesible to the user at anytime by tapping the info button next to the devices seed cell on the Wallets view controller, the user will be prompted to "Sign in with Apple" at this point for 2FA (two-factor authentication) purposes before any of the seed info will be accessed.

-A RecoveryQR is a simple json dictionary which consists of three mandatory values: `descriptor`, `walletName`, and `birthdate`.
+A RecoveryQR is a simple json dictionary which consists of five mandatory values: `entropy`, `descriptor`, `walletName`,  `birthdate` and `blockheight`.

 - Single-Signature RecoveryQR example:

 ```
 {

+    entropy:"ed3032b2f69ad7037d0a1ab388d91065",
     descriptor:"wpkh([fb41f110/84'/1'/0']tprv8fS7KWqL7UPBPtb8Q5dPKf7BtSyVYb1pGAs23znVpETNkAbEQvx59JNLWhWHBZRuJfkFszUwEjk1rDS6dUz2SFXxGMDMytw1TqSfA5tDBDD/0/*)",
     walletName:"DEFAULT_nue8339_StandUp",
-    birthdate:1582800776
+    birthdate:1582800776,
+    blockheight:61904

 }
 ```